FreeMasen/lifter_puller/README.md

     error(string.format('%s ~= %s', lhs, rhs), 2)
 end

+local puller = lftr_pllr.Puller.new(xml)

+-- Our first event is going to be the xml declaration local decl = puller:next() assert_eq(decl.ty, lftr_pllr.event_type.declaration) assert_eq(decl.version, '1.1')
+assert_eq(decl.encoding, 'UTF-8')

-local comment = puller:next()
+-- Our second event is going to be a comment local comment = puller:next() assert_eq(comment.ty, lftr_pllr.event_type.comment)

-assert_eq(comment.ty, lftr_pllr.event_type.comment)
+---Extract the contents of a node into a table
+---@param p lftr_pllr.Puller
+---@return table
 local function extract_node_info(p)
     local node_start = assert(p:next())
-    assert_eq(node_start.ty, lftr_pllr.event_type.open_tag)
+    -- first make sure we are at an open tag like <name assert_eq(node_start.ty, lftr_pllr.event_type.open_tag)
     local name = node_start.name
     local attrs = {}
     while true do
         local attr_or_end = assert(p:next())
-        if attr_or_end.ty == lftr_pllr.event_type.tag_end then
+        -- If we are at </name> then we want to stop looking for attributes if attr_or_end.ty == lftr_pllr.event_type.tag_end then
             break
         end
         assert_eq(attr_or_end.ty, lftr_pllr.event_type.attribute)
-        attrs[attr_or_end.name] = attr_or_end.value
+        -- Put the name="value" into the table of attributes attrs[attr_or_end.name] = attr_or_end.value
     end
     local text_node = assert(p:next())
-    assert_eq(text_node.ty, lftr_pllr.event_type.text)
+    -- All of our nodes have text inside assert_eq(text_node.ty, lftr_pllr.event_type.text)
+    -- trim the leading/trailing whitespace
     local text = string.match(text_node.text, "^%s*(.-)%s*$")
     local node_end = assert(p:next())
-    assert_eq(node_end.ty, lftr_pllr.event_type.close_tag)
+    -- We should now be at a close tag, and that close tag should -- have the same name we started with assert_eq(node_end.ty, lftr_pllr.event_type.close_tag)
     assert_eq(node_end.name, name)
     return {